-At YouTube, you’ll find ambient music videos from many new age music artists – myself included!
+On YouTube, you’ll find ambient music videos from many new age music artists – myself included!
 Visit my channel and listen to a range of sounds.
 Ambient, new age, world music … pick your favorite and chill out!

 The therapeutic qualities of music have been recognized since time of Plato and Aristotle!
-According to this article:

 “Music therapy, according to the American Music Therapy Association (AMTA), is a well-established health profession similar to occupational therapy and physical therapy, that uses music to therapeutically address physical, psychological, cognitive, behavioral and social functioning.”

 Ambient music therapy can be used in many settings.
 Some people put on the music to help them relax and fall asleep.
 You might hear it during a massage or at a yoga class.
 Therapists often recommend listening to new age music artists during meditation and deep breathing exercises.
 Even fussy babies often fall asleep with ambient music therapy!